A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What Deep Learning Models are Used to Support SE Tasks?

 \subsection{\textit{RQ$_{3B}$}: What learning algorithms and training processes are used in order to optimize the models?}

 In addition to the variety of DL models that can be used within a DL-based approach, the way in which the model is trained can also vary.
 To answer RQ$_{3B}$ we aimed to analyze the learning algorithms used in three primary ways: according to (i) the manner in which the weights of the model are updated, (ii) the overall error calculation, and (iii) by the optimization algorithm, which governs the parameters of the learning algorithm as training progresses.
 Learning algorithms that have been defined in ML/DL research are typically used in an ``off-the-shelf'' manner, without any alteration or adjustment, in the context of SE research.
-Since researchers in SE are primarily interested in applications of DL models, rather than the intricacies of learning algorithms.
+This is likely a result of researchers in SE being primarily interested in DL applications, rather than the intricacies of learning algorithms.

 In terms of the process for adjusting weights, the most prevalent technique employed among our analyzed studies was the incorporation of the gradient descent algorithm.
-The breakdown of learning algorithms throughout our SLR are as follows: We found 62/84 of the primary studies used some version of gradient descent to train their DL model.
-The remaining studies used gradient ascent (2/84), policy based learning (4/84), or an unsupervised learning algorithm (9/84).
-Other studies did not explicitly specify their learning algorithm in the paper (7/84).
+The breakdown of learning algorithms throughout our SLR are as follows: We found $\approx76\%$ of the primary studies used some version of gradient descent to train their DL model.
+The remaining studies used gradient ascent $\approx2\%$, or policy based learning $\approx2\%$.
+Other studies did not explicitly specify their learning algorithm in the paper $\approx18\%$.
 Our exploratory data analysis revealed that papers published in recent years (2018 and 2019) have begun to employ learning algorithms that differ from gradient descent, such as reward policies or gradient ascent.